MertUmar123/123/project/README.txt

 # Rook n Roll - Chess Project

 ## About the Project
 This is a chess project I made with my friend Ömer Kesen.
-Our goal was to have fun and improve our coding skills.
+Our goal was improve our coding skills and complete the project.
 The game is played through the terminal.

 ## Inspiration
 We watched a lot of YouTube videos and found some great code on GitHub while making this project.
 Here are the ones that helped us the most(Goats):